commandmaster/CS30-Major-Project/reflection.md

 ## Were there any problems you could not solve?
 - I couldn't get multiplayer to work.
-- There is a speed build-up bug from gravity that is super annoying and would require continuous collision detection to fix.

 ## Things about my project that I'm proud of
 - I'm proud of the physics engine.